Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Preliminaries

-In recent research, Kron reduction method has been extended to directed graphs and signed graphs \cite{Fontan2023pseudoinverse, Sugiyama2023graph, Young2016}.
-The contents of this paper are mainly based on the theory of Kron reduction and the effective resistance by Sugiyama and Sato in \cite{Sugiyama2023graph}.
-They have designed a Kron reduction technique for unsigned directed graphs based on the property of the node set, which they named ``reachability". \begin{definition}[reachability, Def.I I I.2 of \cite{Sugiyama2023graph}] Let $\mathcal{G} = ([n], \mathcal{E}, \mathcal{A})$ be a directed graph.
+In recent research, Kron reduction has been extended to directed graphs and signed graphs \cite{Fontan2023pseudoinverse, Sugiyama2023graph, Young2016}.
+This paper mainly builds on the theory of Kron reduction and effective resistance for directed graphs developed by Sugiyama and Sato in \cite{Sugiyama2023graph}.
+They have designed a Kron reduction technique for unsigned directed graphs based on a node set property called ``reachability". \begin{definition}[reachability, Def.I I I.2 of \cite{Sugiyama2023graph}] Let $\mathcal{G} = ([n], \mathcal{E}, \mathcal{A})$ be a directed graph.
 The subset of nodes $\alpha \subset [n] \ (|\alpha| \geq 2)$ is said to be reachable if for any $i \in \alpha^c$, there exists a node $j \in \alpha $ and a path in $\mathcal{G}$ from $i$ to $j$. \end{definition}